 Three years after the formation of Transparency International, the World Bank joined the battle to stem official corruption.
-In 1996, James D

-Wolfensohn, then president of the World Bank, announced at the annual meetings of the World Bank and the International Monetary Fund that the international community had to deal with 'the cancer of corruption'.
+In 1996, James D Wolfensohn, then president of the World Bank, announced at the annual meetings of the World Bank and the International Monetary Fund that the international community had to deal with 'the cancer of corruption'.
 Since then, the World Bank has launched more than 600 programmes designed to curb corruption globally and within its own projects.
 These programmes, which have proved controversial and have encountered opposition from various World Bank member states, include debarring consultants and contractors that engage in corruption in connection with World Bank-funded projects.
-Since 1999, the World Bank has debarred or otherwise sanctioned more than 900 firms and individuals for fraud and corruption, and referrals from the Integrity Vice Presidency (INT) about findings of fraud or corruption to national authorities for prosecution have resulted in more than 60 criminal convictions.
+Since 1999, the World Bank has debarred or otherwise sanctioned more than 1,000 firms and individuals for fraud and corruption, and regularly refers findings of fraud or corruption from the Integrity Vice Presidency (INT) to national authorities for prosecution.

-In 2020, the World Bank announced that during the fiscal year, it debarred or otherwise sanctioned 49 firms and individuals for wrongdoing, including several high-profile negotiated resolution agreements in which companies acknowledged misconduct related to a number of World Bank-financed projects and cooperated with authorities from numerous countries to address corruption identified during ongoing World Bank investigations.
-In addition, in light of the covid-19 pandemic, INT provided additional support to proactively identify integrity risks in certain sectors through offering guidance to help mitigate risks during project design and by developing digital tools to monitor risks across the Work Bank Group's covid-19-related portfolio.
+In 2021, the World Bank announced that during the fiscal year, it debarred or otherwise sanctioned 57 firms and individuals for wrongdoing, including several high-profile negotiated resolution agreements in which companies acknowledged misconduct related to a number of World Bank-financed projects and cooperated with authorities from numerous countries to address corruption identified during ongoing World Bank investigations.
+In addition, in light of the covid-19 pandemic, INT provided additional support by preparing tailored guidance on integrity risks in development sectors impacted by the pandemic and by implementing digital tools to monitor integrity risks across the World Bank Group's covid-19-related portfolio.